roccqqck/some_java_notes/README.md

 They would be ignored by git.

-It might causes some errors.
+It might cause some errors.

 Please add those folders manually.
 ```